SarahCouture3599/GenBio_Final_Project/README.md

 ## Methods
--Extracted (n=20) brains from Peromyscus eremicus that were either hydrated (free access to water, n=10) or dehydrated (no access to water for 72 hours, n=10).
+<br>-Extracted (n=20) brains from Peromyscus eremicus that were either hydrated (free access to water, n=10) or dehydrated (no access to water for 72 hours, n=10).
--Extracted the RNA from each tissue sample (SON, PVN, & pituitary) utilizing a typical Trizol protocol.
+<br>-Extracted the RNA from each tissue sample (SON, PVN, & pituitary) utilizing a typical Trizol protocol.
--Performed library preparation to isolate mRNA of tissue samples and amplify each tissue sample.
+<br>-Performed library preparation to isolate mRNA of tissue samples and amplify each tissue sample.
--Performed bulk RNA sequencing on all tissue samples to observe the gene expression profile of each transcript.
+<br>-Performed bulk RNA sequencing on all tissue samples to observe the gene expression profile of each transcript.
--Indexed and mapped samples utilizing the UNH Premise cluster.
+<br>-Indexed and mapped samples utilizing the UNH Premise cluster.

 [![](./RNAseq.png)](https://github.com/SarahCouture3599/GenBio_Final_Project/blob/main/RNAseq.png)